ChuanyuXue/tsnkit/doc/source/schedule.md

 ### Coding style:

 - Avoid directly loading algorithm input files.
-Instead, utilize the `load_stream` and `load_network` functions provided by `tsnkit.utils`.
+Instead, utilize the `load_stream` and `load_network` functions provided by `tsnkit.core`.
 These functions are essential as they perform checks on the input file format and ensure the integrity and fairness of benchmarking results.
 It is also recommended to use the `Stream` and `Network` data structure.
 - It is crucial to implement the benchmark entry function in your code.
 You may replicate this function from existing model files, ensuring to update the class name appropriately to fit your model.
 - This project follows *PEP 484* type hints.
 Please make sure all the functions are annotated with type hints and pass the type check.
 [Mypy](https://mypy.readthedocs.io/en/stable/) static type checker is recommended during development process.